jqnatividad/qsv/README.md

 As date manipulation is often needed, we're also preloading the [LuaDate](https://tieske.github.io/date/) module.

 As the preferred interpreter, `luau` will gain even more features over time compared to the `python` feature as qsv's purpose-built, data-wrangling [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language).

+[Luau 0.566](https://github.com/Roblox/luau/releases/tag/0.566) is embedded into qsv, which is the latest stable version at the time of writing.

 ### Python